RunxinXu/Make-Information-Extraction-Great-Again/README.md

 #### What are the challenges?

 - How to better understand the semantics of the sentence?
+- How to deal with the error propagation problems?
 - How to capture the dependency and interaction between different events?
 - How to capture the dependency and interaction between different arguments of the same event?
 #### Mainstream methods?